-Attracted to Japanese culture, and Japanese polite, discipline and ordered atmosphere, a young warrior started her adventure a long way from Vietnam to Japan.
+Attracted by Japanese culture and its polite, disciplined, and ordered atmosphere, a young warrior started her adventure from Vietnam to Japan.

-There is also a cafeteria in Waseda University, and when B goes there, she said that she often gets the beef bowl with eggs because she loves meat and eggs a lot.
-Sometimes she goes to restaurants near the campus as well.
-For example, a small hamburger steak restaurant near the university is where she goes since it is cheap and can make you full.
-“I always like to find that kind of nice places, but I try to keep my expense less than 1000 JPY when I go out for lunch.
+There is also a cafeteria at Waseda University.
+B sometimes go there to eat with friends.
+Her favorite it the beef bowl with eggs.
+B sometimes goes to nearby restaurants as well.
+There is a small hamburger steak restaurant that B enjoys as it is cheap and the portions are quite large.
+B says “I always like to find nice places, but I try to keep my expense less than 1000 JPY when I go out for lunch.
 Luckily, the restaurants near the school are not that expensive.
-And if I have time, I will also make my own Bentou the day before,” B said.
+And if I have time, I will also make my own Bentou the day before”.

-During a long day at school, you might feel overwhelmed, tired or constantly stress, therefore, B thought it was very important to eat healthily and learn how to take care of herself.
-Balancing time for studying, working on projects, socializing while maintaining good eating habits is no easy task, but she believes that it could be done.
-At the same time, she loves to spend her lunchtime with her classmates, while at night, she enjoys more with her dormitory friends.
-“It’s the food that bonds people here.” – She claimed cheerfully.
+During a long day at school, students can feel overwhelmed, tired or stressed.
+Therefore, B thinks it was very important to eat healthily and learn how to take care of her health.
+Balancing time for studying, working on projects, socializing while maintaining good eating habits is no easy task, but she believes that it can be done with some smart planning and organization.
+Although B cares a lot about her diet, she also enjoys sharing meals with her classmates in the morning and dormitory friends at night.
+“It’s the food that bonds people here.”

 Free time: Assignments, circles

-“If I have no classes in the afternoon, I will usually stay at school, doing assignments and working on projects for the volunteering circle I have joined in Waseda.
-The main goal of this circle is to raise funds for the Vietnamese students in Vietnam.
-What I do are mostly translation and event planning for each project,” she continued.
+“If I have no classes in the afternoon, I will usually stay at school and work on school assignments or projects for the volunteering circle that I have joined in Waseda.
+The main goal of this circle is to raise funds for Vietnamese students in Vietnam.
+What I do are mostly translation and event planning for each project.”

-Not only enriching her school life by joining school circles, B also tries an internship for gaining more work experience.
-She works at a media company and her job is to write articles and to do marketing research.
-Her working hour ends around 8:00 p.m., and she will head back to WISH and prepare her own dinner in the community kitchen.
+Not only enriching her school life by joining school circles, but B has also partaken in a number of internships to gain working experience.
+B works at a media company, and her job is to write articles and do marketing research.
+Her work usually ends around 8:00 p.m., and she will head back to WISH and prepare dinner in the community kitchen.

-B said that she normally cooks Vietnamese food because they are simple and you only need the fish sauce.
-But she likes to have variations on her food as well, and she is critical of what she bought.
+B said that she normally cooks Vietnamese food because they are simple and you only need to have one magical ingredient: fish sauce.

-“I cook every day.
+However, B also likes to have variations in her food and keeps her meals under a strict budget: “I cook every day.
 Cooking indeed costs less money; I normally spend 200 to 300 JPY for each meal’s food materials.
-Also, I like the Japanese supermarket a lot since you can have so many discounts there.
+Also, I like the Japanese supermarket a lot since you can have so many discounts there.”

-Not only study, but also relax and explore in Japan
+Not only academics but also spending time to relax and explore Japan

-“I get bored really fast, so I often find new things to entertain me,” she said with a smile, and she talks about how she spends her life in Japan in the weekend.
-Just like the mention above, B enjoys art a lot, so she usually goes to Roppongi, Tokyo for art exhibitions, experiencing some of the uplifting moments of this city with her friends.
+“I get bored really fast, so I often find new things to entertain me,” B enjoys art a lot, so she usually goes to Roppongi, Tokyo for art exhibitions, experiencing some of the uplifting moments of this city with her friends during the weekends.

-Talking about her monthly expenses, she said that in fact, she has got a full scholarship when she came to Waseda University.
-It is a scholarship that she applied when she was still in the international school in Japan.
-The scholarship covers her four-year-tuition, and she gets about 113,000 JPY per month additionally, so she mainly uses it to cover the dormitory fee.
-About her personal spending, she spends around 100,000 per month mostly on food, transportation, entertainment and so on.
-“The internship which I am doing right now is a paid-intern, so it is still affordable for me to live in Japan,” she said.
+Talking about her monthly expenses, B told me that she is actually a recipient of a full scholarship from Waseda University.
+The scholarship covers her four-year-tuition, and she gets about 113,000 JPY per month as a living stipend.
+She uses this money to mainly cover her dormitory fee.
+When it comes to personal spending, B uses around 100,000 JPY per month on food, transportation, entertainment, and miscellaneous expenses.
+B states “The internship which I am doing right now is a paid-intern, so it is still affordable for me to live in Japan,”.